ozzi-/JWT4B/README.md

 3. Open Burp -> Extender -> APIs -> Save interface files -> Copy all files to JWT4B\src\burp
 4. Export runnable fat JAR including libraries
 5. Load the JAR in Burp through the Extender Tab -> Extensions -> Add (Good to know: CTRL+Click on a extension to reload it)

+# Installation from BApp Store
+This extension is available in the [BApp Store](https://portswigger.net/bappstore/f923cbf91698420890354c1d8958fee6).